meier-johannes94/ExplainableAIImageMeasures/README.md

 ![See github for a gif visualization of the mechanics](irof.gif)

 In contrast to other publicly available code,
-* the demanding computation is fully running on the GPU (no numpy or CPU in between)
+* the demanding computation is fully running on the GPU (no NumPy or CPU in between)
 * you can compute the scores for a single image also batch-wise
 * there is parametrization possible to suit your needs
-* IAUC, DAUC and IROF is possible using a single package
+* IAUC, DAUC, and IROF is possible using a single package
 * multiple attributions for multiple images are possible (see [example.ipynb](example.ipynb))

 Here is a minimal code example for a single image: